 The vertically laminated cores are king and at this time I think the only board maker that makes some of their boards like this is Venomous Sandboards.
 They are made from various woods such as poplar, beech, spruce, aspen and others.
 This method can be combined with other core types to produce the best of both worlds.
 I have made boards like these but there is not much demand for them as they are expensive.
 These boards definitely produce the best rides around.

 The inserts are special steel nuts which are embedded in the board to which sandboard bindings are attached.
-Most boards have their own bolt hole pattern to accommodate their own binding but they should also have the eight or ten bolt hole pattern which fit bindings.
+Most boards have their own bolt hole pattern to accommodate their own bindings or foot straps but they should also have the eight or ten bolt hole pattern which fit bindings.